Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Introduction

 Modern time-domain surveys are producing an unprecedented number of transient detections, making automated photometric classification an essential component of supernova research.
 Type Ia supernovae are of particular importance because of their role as standardizable candles in cosmology \cite{riess1998, perlmutter1999}, and reliable identification of these events is required for constructing large homogeneous samples.
 However, spectroscopic confirmation is not always possible for all candidates, especially in wide-field surveys where the number of detections exceeds the available follow-up resources.
 As a result, accurate photometric classification methods have become a central topic in observational astrophysics.

-The need for automated classification became evident with the development of large transient surveys and was formalized in the Supernova Photometric Classification Challenge (SNPhotCC), which provided simulated multi-band light curves for testing classification algorithms \cite{kessler2010}.
+The need for automated classification became evident with the development of large transient surveys and was formalized in the Supernova Photometric Classification Challenge (SPCC), which provided simulated multi-band light curves for testing classification algorithms \cite{kessler2010}.
 Since then, a wide range of machine learning approaches have been applied to photometric supernova typing, including template fitting, feature-based classifiers, and deep learning models.

 Early studies demonstrated that carefully constructed light-curve features can achieve high classification accuracy using relatively simple models \cite{lochner2016}.
 Subsequent work explored the use of additional contextual information, such as host-galaxy properties and redshift estimates, to improve performance \cite{villar2019}.
-More recent approaches have used neural networks and sequence models to classify supernovae directly from light curves without explicit feature extraction \cite{charnock2017, moser2017, pasquet2019}.
-While these methods can achieve strong results, they often require large training sets and produce models that are difficult to interpret physically.
-Recent studies have shown that optimized ensemble models can achieve performance comparable to deep learning approaches for photometric supernova classification, while requiring fewer computational resources and providing improved interpretability, particularly for imbalanced datasets such as SPCC \cite{garg2025optimizing}.
+More recent approaches have used neural networks and sequence models to classify supernovae directly from light curves without explicit feature extraction \cite{charnock2017, moser2017, burhanudin2022, fraga2024}.
+While these methods can achieve strong results, they often require large training sets and produce internal representations that are difficult to relate directly to observable astrophysical quantities.
+By contrast, ensemble models trained on explicit light-curve features are generally easier to interpret because the input variables have clear physical meaning, and the contribution of individual features can be examined through feature importance rankings, split behaviour, or post-hoc explanation tools \cite{garg2025optimizing}.

+It is important to contextualize the present results relative to prior work on the same dataset.
+Optimized feature-based ensemble models on SPCC have reported higher absolute performance (e.g., F1 $\gtrsim$ 0.90 and PR-AUC $\gtrsim$ 0.97) when using larger feature sets and extensive hyperparameter tuning \cite{lochner2016, burhanudin2022, fraga2024, garg2025optimizing}.
+In particular, our prior optimized XGBoost model achieved F1 $\approx$ 0.923 on the same dataset \cite{garg2025optimizing}.
+The objective of the present work is therefore not to maximize absolute performance but to explicitly quantify the trade-off between performance and interpretability under strong feature compression.

 Interpretability is particularly important for survey-scale applications, where classifiers trained on one dataset may be applied to another survey with different cadence, noise, or filter systems.
-Models that rely on physically meaningful observables are more likely to generalize across surveys than models based on high-dimensional latent representations.
+Models that rely on physically meaningful observables may generalize better across surveys than models based on high-dimensional latent representations.